-Despite its many depictions of cruel insensitivity, quotidian unfairness and chronic disappointment, The Invisible Life of Euridice Gusmao is a haunting drama that quietly celebrates the resilience of women even as they endure beaten-down existences.
-Ainouz's expert modulation of tone ensures that the long film keeps surprising us with new turns, frequently marked by ravishing use of Schiefer's score, combined with piano passages from Liszt, Grieg and Chopin.
-Nowhere, however, is the music more powerful than in the emotionally loaded scene in which Euridice finally gets to audition for the conservatory, playing Chopin's Etude Op.
+Despite its many depictions of cruel insensitivity, quotidian unfairness and chronic disappointment, Invisible Life is a haunting drama that quietly celebrates the resilience of women even as they endure beaten-down existences.
+Ainouz’s expert modulation of tone ensures that the long film keeps surprising us with new turns, frequently marked by ravishing use of Schiefer’s score, combined with piano passages from Liszt, Grieg and Chopin.
+Nowhere, however, is the music more powerful than in the emotionally loaded scene in which Euridice finally gets to audition for the conservatory, playing Chopin’s Etude Op.
 10, No. 9 in a triumph blunted once again by crushing reality.

 Cast: Carol Duarte, Julia Stockler, Gregorio Duvivier, Fernanda Montenegro, Barbara Santos, Flavia Gusmao, Maria Manoella, Antonio Fonseca, Cristina Pereira, Gillray Coutinho

 Production companies: RT Features, Pola Pandora, Sony Pictures, Canal Brasil

 Screenwriters: Murilo Hauser, Ines Bortagaray, Karim Ainouz, based on the novel by Martha Batalha

 Producers: Rodrigo Teixeira, Michael Weber, Viola Fugen